jboyer2012/in-memory-cache/README.md

 BEGIN: This command begins the transaction.
 Commands entered after this point and before COMMIT can be reversed.

 ROLLBACK: This command rolls back the commands entered since BEGIN.
-This will return the state of the cache to its state priort to BEGIN.
+This will return the state of the cache to its state prior to BEGIN.

 COMMIT: This commits and closes all transactions.